William Turnbull Jr.: Career

 Born in New York City in 1935, Turnbull was raised in Far Hills, New Jersey.
-Both of Turnbull's parents were architects, as was his great-grandfather George B. Post, who designed the New York Stock Exchange Building, Turnbull studied architecture at Princeton, graduating in 1956.
+Both of Turnbull's parents were architects, as was his great-grandfather George B. Post, who designed the New York Stock Exchange Building, Turnbull studied architecture at Princeton University, graduating in 1956.
 Upon completion of college, he moved to San Francisco and was employed at Skidmore, Owings & Merrill.
 Turnbull worked on a Big Sur revitalization project, which may have had a factor in developing his lifelong connection to California.

 Turnbull's professional start was in the early 1960s with the development of the iconic Sea Ranch community in Sonoma County.
 Turnbull's co-design team included Charles Moore, Donlyn Lyndon, and Richard Whitaker, all of whom Turnbull knew from his days at Princeton, as well as Lawrence Halprin and Joseph Esherick.
 Turnbull had a long-term association and friendship with the architectural photographer Morley Baer who photographed many of his projects, including Sea Ranch.
-In addition to the Sea Ranch development, Turnbull was a contributor to Kresge College, the University of California, Santa Cruz, the Foothill Student housing complex at University of California, Berkeley, and St.Andrew's Presbyterian Church in Sonoma County, the latter of which he worked on with his wife and fellow architect Mary Griffin.
+In addition to the Sea Ranch development, Turnbull was a contributor to Kresge College, the University of California, Santa Cruz, the Foothill Student housing complex at University of California, Berkeley, and St. Andrew's Presbyterian Church in Sonoma County, the latter of which he worked on with his wife and fellow architect Mary Griffin.
+Turnbull was one of four Bay Area architects invited to design an architectural facade for The Presence of the Past exhibition when it was shipped from the 1980 Venice Biennale and reinstalled in San Francisco in 1982.